 The church of St. Apostles Peter and Paul in Grzędzice (Seuelde in 1248, Zeeuelde in 1426) was built in the first half of the 15th century, probably on the site of an older temple, recorded already in 1339.
-The tower was added at the end of the fifteenth century, and the sacristy was added in the nineteenth century.
-After 1534, it was taken over by Lutherans, who renovated it in 1819 from damages caused by a fire.
+The tower was added at the end of the 15th century.
+After 1534, the church was taken over by Lutherans, who renovated it in 1819 from damages caused by a fire.
 In the years 1910 – 1911, during the work on adding an annex with a gallery and a boiler room, a set of medieval paintings was discovered, then renovated.
-The church was renewed as a Catholic in the 1950s.
+The church was renovated as a Catholic in the 1950s.

-Church is an aisleless, orientated building, erected on a rectangular plan with a pentagonal ended presbytery part on the eastern side.
+The church was built as an aisleless, orientated building, erected on a short quadrilateral plan, but with a pentagonal ended presbytery part on the eastern side.
 In the second stage of construction, this modest building was preceded from the west by a square tower.
-All the walls are placed on a stone foundation, bricked with glacial erratic stones of various sizes, without maintaining the regularity of the layers.
-Only the corners of the walls, frames of portals and windows, frames of blendes and friezes adorning the tower were made of brick.
+All the walls were set on a stone foundation, made of erratic stones of various sizes, with no regularity of layers.
+Only the corners of the walls, the jambs of the portals and windows, the frames of the blendes and the friezes adorning the tower were made of bricks.

-The church to this day has wooden ceiling beams from 1550, a Gothic figure of Christ with around 1500 and a granite baptismal font from the 13th century.
+Inside the church still has wooden beams from 1550, a Gothic figure of Christ from around 1500 and a granite baptismal font from the 13th century.
 The most valuable, however, are the polychromes from 1450-1470, depicting 33 figures in biblical scenes.
-These unique and oldest in Western Pomerania, late-gothic paintings, were founded by the Stargard fraternity.
+These unique and oldest late Gothic paintings in Western Pomerania were funded by the Stargard fraternity.
 Unfortunately, their northern part was partially damaged during the 19th-century rebuilding.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.